roboseb/js-final-project/README.md

     What a productive day.
 The only minor hangup was accidentally creating an endless loop when signing out because I named the sign out function the same as what firestore named it.
 Other than that, I now have text encouraging users to sign in if they aren't, and I've used the placeholder icon in a few places where the google icon could be.
 Tomorrow I'll get finish up the settings page, clean up the code, and move on to my portfolio.

+Aug 9th, 2022

+    Welcome to the actual last day.
+I believe all that's really left is to style the settings page and then have some form of media query for desktop users.
+Also, my right wrist is fucked.

 ---To-Do---